MirrorNetworking/Mirror/README.md

 ---
 ## Features

-Mirror comes with everything you need to build your virtual worlds.
+Mirror comes with everything you need to build your virtual worlds.<br>
-Mirror was behind many solutions like Transports & Interest Management Components which are now standard across all Unity netcodes!
+Our solutions like modular Transports & Interest Management are now the standard across many Unity netcodes.<br>

 | Feature                       | Description                                                        | Status          |
 |-------------------------------|--------------------------------------------------------------------|-----------------|